-Available for teens and adults, Invisalign uses a series of clear retainers that are custom-made by Dr. Stevens from molds of your teeth and designed to move teeth into the desired position over a period of about a year.
+Available for teens and adults, Invisalign uses a series of clear retainers custom-made by Dr. Stevens from molds of your teeth and designed to move teeth into the desired position over a year.
 The aligners are custom designed using special CAD/CAM software that enables Dr. Stevens to plan your treatment and create predictable results.

 Patients can enjoy several key benefits:

 - removable retainers allow easy brushing and flossing

 - smooth, plastic material is comfortable and does not irritate soft tissues

 - they are invisible, and no one has to know you are wearing braces